staticwebdev/blazor-starter/README.md

 Create a repository from the [GitHub template](https://docs.github.com/en/enterprise/2.22/user/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) and then clone it locally to your machine.

-Once you clone the project, open the solution in [Visual Studio](https://visualstudio.microsoft.com/vs/community/) and follow these steps:
+Once you clone the project, open the solution in [Visual Studio Code](https://code.visualstudio.com/) and follow these steps:

 - In the **API** folder, copy `local.settings.example.json` to `local.settings.json`
 - Press **F5** to launch both the client application and the Functions API app